Teoscar Hernández Player Props: Mariners vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (133 total, 1.3 per game).
+- Red Sox pitchers combine to give up 134 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- Bello makes the start for the Red Sox, his 18th of the season.
-He is 7-6 with a 3.66 ERA and 82 strikeouts in 96 2/3 innings pitched.
+- Crawford gets the start for the Red Sox, his 13th of the season.
+He is 5-5 with a 3.74 ERA and 76 strikeouts in 77 2/3 innings pitched.

-- In his last appearance on Wednesday, the right-hander threw six innings against the Atlanta Braves, allowing three earned runs while surrendering four hits.
+- The right-hander's last time out came on Saturday against the San Francisco Giants, when he threw 5 2/3 innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.